JaxPlays-Inc/jaxplays.org/content/productions/2000/2007-Picasso-at-the-Lapin-Agile.md

 - Play
 - Comedy
 - Historical Fiction
-Theatre: Jacksonville University - Stein College
+theatre: Jacksonville University - Stein College
-Venue: Black Box Studio Theatre
+venue: Black Box Studio Theatre
-Website:
+website:
-Tickets:
+tickets:
 show_details:
 - Playwright: "[[w:Steve Martin]]"
-Description: A fantastical evening at a Parisian bar in 1904, where a young Picasso and Einstein engage in a battle of wits and ideas.
+description: A fantastical evening at a Parisian bar in 1904, where a young Picasso and Einstein engage in a battle of wits and ideas.
 A comedic romp through art, science, and the imagination.
 showtimes:
 - 2007-10-24 19:30:00
 cast: